-The Career Development Center offers a variety of services for students at each stage of your academic and professional career.
+The Career Center offers a variety of services for students at each stage of your academic and professional career.
 As a first-year student, your counselor can help you explore career paths and help you discover which major would be a good fit for you by using career assessment tools.

-Your Career Counselor can also help you explore internship and job options, as well as prepare a résumé, cover letter, and a recorded mock interviews.
+Your Career Advisor can also help you explore internship and job options, as well as prepare a résumé, cover letter, and recorded mock interviews.
 You’ll also receive advice on networking, gathering references, business attire, and other job search strategies.
 Western New England University also holds career fairs and on-campus recruiting each year, which is open to all students.

-Students who will be pursuing graduate studies after graduation can also find valuable information at the Career Development Center.
+Students who will be pursuing graduate studies after graduation can also find valuable information at the Career Center.
 This includes help with program research, personal statements, and prerequisite tests.

 Career Assessment Tools